 What is the system designed to do?

-This web system can record observations from reporters out in the field who come across identifiable road-killed wildlife.
-This includes what animal type and/or species is found, where the road-kill was located, when it was found, how long it might have been dead, pictures of the road-kill, and any additional details about road or traffic conditions.
+This web system can be used to record observations from reporters out in the field who come across identifiable road-killed wildlife.
+This includes type of animal and/or species is found, where the road-kill was located, when it was found, how long it might have been dead, pictures of the road-kill, and any additional details about road or traffic conditions.
 The system then displays a summary of this information for different animal groups across the state.

 Why do we want this information?